 In the PRI strategy consultation, we proposed potential new minimum requirements and an amendment to the timeline to meet the requirements – see the proposed changes we consulted on below.
 Generally, signatories were supportive of the proposal presented and provided useful feedback for each of the proposed new requirements.

 Not all of the proposed minimum requirements will be put in place – we have been analysing signatory feedback and using data from the 2021 reporting cycle to assess the suitability of each proposal.
-Pending board approval, we aim to announce the final set of strengthened minimum requirements in August/September 2021.
-They will come into effect at the start of the 2022 reporting cycle.
+The final set of strengthened minimum requirements will be announced following Board approval.
+The minimum requirements review is currently delayed due to the postponement of the next reporting cycle to 2023.
+Read more.

 As part of the PRI strategy consultation, we proposed increasing the minimum requirements to strengthen accountability.
 We included several new requirements in the consultation and sought feedback from signatories so that we could assess their suitability.